someengineering/resoto.com/blog/2022/08-31-discover-kubernetes-resources/index.md

 ![Heatmap](./img/heatmap.png)

-This heatmap will show all accounts (and every Kubernetes cluster is represented as one account here) on the x-axis and the number of cores on the y-axis, representing a specific machine type.
-Every point in this coordinate system is color coded and shows the count of nodes of that type in this account.
-You can see with one view that the cluster with id=142729851518581 uses the most compute instances.
+The heatmap shows accounts on the x-axis (each Kubernetes cluster is represented as an account) and the number of cores on the y-axis.
+Each square in the grid is color-coded to reflect the node count.
+It is clear at first glance that the cluster with ID `142729851518581` uses the most compute instances.

-## Interface with Other Systems
+## Alerting

-Resoto makes it very easy to interface with other systems.
-It ships with a custom command to talk to [discord](/docs/how-to-guides/alerting/send-discord-notifications) while there is also a howto that describes how to interface with other systems using the example of [`alertmanager`](/docs/how-to-guides/alerting/send-prometheus-alertmanager-alerts).
+It is easy to integrate Resoto with other systems and services for custom alerting.
+Resoto ships with a `discord` custom command to [send notifications to a Discord channel](/docs/how-to-guides/alerting/send-discord-notifications).
+It is also possible to configure alerts to be sent to other services, such as [Prometheus Alertmanager](/docs/how-to-guides/alerting/send-prometheus-alertmanager-alerts).

-Let's assume we want to get a notification in case a pod is restarting too often.
+One scenario where it is desirable to send alert notifications is when a pod is restarting too often.

-First, let's create a search that matches our rule of a pod that has is restarting too often:
+To configure alerts for this scenario, we first need to define a search query to find such pods:

 ```bash
 > search is(kubernetes_pod) and pod_status.container_statuses[*].restart_count>42